coverlet-coverage/coverlet/README.md

  - `/p:Include="[coverlet.*]Coverlet.Core.Coverage"` => Includes the Coverage class in the `Coverlet.Core` namespace belonging to any assembly that matches `coverlet.*` (e.g `coverlet.core`)
   - `/p:Include="[coverlet.*.tests?]*"` => Includes all types in any assembly starting with `coverlet.` and ending with `.test` or `.tests` (the `?` makes the `s`  optional)

 Both `Exclude` and `Include` properties can be used together but `Exclude` takes precedence.
 You can specify multiple filter expressions by separting them with a comma (`,`).

+You can also include coverage of the test assembly itself by setting `/p:IncludeTestAssembly` to `true`.

 ### SourceLink